ledger/ledger.github.io/index.markdown

 problems with “unaccounted” sums in an account.

-You use the `ledger` command line program to see the balance of your accounts, or the history of a particular account
+You use the `ledger` command line program to see the balance of your accounts, or the history of a particular account:

     ledger -f your-file.dat balance
     ledger -f your-file.dat register Expenses